 - Merit scholarships that attract the best and brightest students in a highly competitive business school environment

 - Recruiting and retaining a world-class faculty who are consistently among the most productive researchers in the world

-The Rex D. Adams Society recognizes individuals who have provided cumulative gifts to Fuqua totaling $50,000.
+The Rex D. Adams Society recognizes individuals who have provided cumulative commitments to Fuqua totaling $50,000.
 This society honors former Dean and current Board of Visitors member Rex Adams who, through his leadership and continuing support, will leave a lasting legacy.

 Fuqua's Isle Maligne Society Charter Members are a special group of forty individuals who, in 1983, each pledged $25,000 to Duke University's Graduate School of Business, now known as The Fuqua School of Business.
 These Isle Maligne Society Charter Members possessed the vision and wisdom to make a significant impact on worldwide management education, the fledgling business school, and the future of Duke University.